Optimal stopping of the stable process with state-dependent killing: Solution of the optimal stopping problem

 For part \ref{i:full-3}, we turn to the corresponding part of \autoref{t:main-lamperti}, where it is shown that arbitrarily large values of $w$ can be obtained by stopping at a deterministic time, say $t_0$.
 Since time $t_0$ for $\xi$ corresponds to time $C^{-1}_{T(t_0)}$ for $X$, this is a viable time at which to stop $X$.
 It follows that $v(x) = \infty$ for $x>0$.
 When $x<0$, one can first wait for $X$ to pass above zero, which happens without being killed with positive probability, and then act as above, again attaining unbounded values. \end{proof}

+\begin{remark} When $x>0$, the value function can be expressed as an integral by noting that $v(x) = w(\log x)$, where $w$ is the value function computed in \autoref{c:w}.

-\begin{remark} Though the semi-explicit expressions for $v$ given in the preceding theorem are only valid when $x>0$, one can still express the value function in other cases.
-Clearly $v(0) = 0$.
-When $x<0$, $X^\dag$ is started below zero and we should wait for it to either be killed (with probability $p$ independent of $x$) or jump back above (with probability $1-p$).
+When $x< 0$, it is still possible to obtain a (double) integral expression for $v$, though it is less direct.
+In this case, $X^\dag$ is started below zero and we should wait for it to either be killed (with probability $p$ independent of $x$) or jump back above zero (with probability $1-p$).
 Let $\tau_0^+ = \inf\{ t \ge 0: X^\dag_t \ge 0 \}$.
 Then, for all $x<0$,

 where the integral expression comes from the same result of \cite{Rog72} which we used in \autoref{l:equiv}.
 In conjunction with the expression for $w$ given in \autoref{c:w}, this can be used to write $v$ as a double integral suitable for numerical computation. \end{remark}